GoogleCloudDataproc/spark-bigquery-connector/README.md

 You can manually set the number of partitions with the `maxParallelism` property.
 BigQuery may provide fewer partitions than you ask for.
 See [Configuring Partitioning](#configuring-partitioning).

 You can also always repartition after reading in Spark.

-### Calling count() takes a long time

-When spark runs `count()` on a DataFrame, it first loads the data and then counts the records.
-Unfortunately we cannot push this down to the BigQuery side.
-The best workaround is to run the count on the smallest field in the table (ideally a BOOLEAN or INTEGER).
-This approach will load less data then running `count()` in the usual manner.

 ### How do I authenticate outside GCE / Dataproc?